Torah Portion of the Week

 Va’etchanan means “and I implored” or “and I pleaded.”
 Va’etchanan begins by Moses reminding the people that he had pleaded with God to allow him to enter the Promised Land.
 Two of the most familiar passages in the Torah are contained in this Torah portion: the Shema and the reiteration of the Ten Commandments.

 The Shema is the declaration of faith in One God.
-It contains the commandment to love God with all your heart, soul, and strength, to study His Words and teach your children to do the same, and to bind the words as tefillin on your arm and head, and to write them in the mezuzot affixed to the doorposts of your home.
+It contains the commandment to love God with all your heart, soul, and strength, to study His Words and teach your children to do the same, and to bind the words as reminders on your arm and head, and to write them on the doorposts of your home.

 This is the first and foremost commandment.
 There is only One God, and He is the Almighty God who liberated the Children of Israel from bondage.
 Just as He watched over them and liberated them from their oppression, we can be confident in Him to watch over and direct the events and details of our lives.